cappachu/pyspecter/README.md

 Assists with querying and updating nested data strucutures.

 # todo
-- use persistent data structures
+- use immutable data structures